digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/kms_gcp_setup.rst

 For GCP, Canton uses a `GCP service account
 <https://cloud.google.com/docs/authentication/provide-credentials-adc#local-user-cred>`_.
 For example,
-the standard environment variable `GOOGLE_APPLICATION_CREDENTIALS` can be used after setting up a local Application Default Credentials (ADC) file for our service account.
+the standard environment variable `GOOGLE_APPLICATION_CREDENTIALS` can be used after setting up a local Application Default Credentials (ADC) file for the service account.

 The protection and rotation of the credentials for GCP are the responsibility of the node operator.